deloitte-uk-systems-engineering/sde-learning-development-pathway/README.md

 #### Motivation

-Java programming skills are always in high demand amongst enterprises.
+Java programming skills are always in high demand amongst large enterprise.
 Accoring to the 2020 Stack Overflow developer survey [here](https://insights.stackoverflow.com/survey/2020#technology-programming-scripting-and-markup-languages-all-respondents), Java is one of the top three most popular programming languages

 #### Skills